DaveParillo/intermediate-cpp/_sources/pointers/pointers.rst

 an uninitialized pointer will initially contain garbage --- in this case, the address of a location that might or might not contain something important.
 To initialize a pointer,
-you have to assign to it the address of something that already exists.
+you assign it the address of something that already exists.
 If you already have an object, you can use the **address of operator** ``&``:

 .. code-block:: cpp